Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Move (rename) a wiki page.
+The description clearly states the tool's action: 'Move (rename) a wiki page.
 Creates a redirect from the old title.'
-This specific verb+resource pair distinguishes it from sibling tools like mediawiki_edit_page and mediawiki_find_replace, both mentioned in the 'NOT FOR' section.
+It uses a specific verb and resource, and distinguishes itself from siblings like mediawiki_edit_page by noting it's not for editing content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.